deathworlders/online/content/book/deathworlders/chapter-43-scars-both-old-new.md

 That had been… weeks ago?
 Maybe?
 He’d lost track of time.
 There had just been cramped spaces, fear, shame, occasionally falling asleep out of sheer exhaustion.
 Once, the doors on their claustrophobic pen had been opened and they’d been goaded out into a larger pen, already half-full of other captives.
 Vzk’tk and Rrrtktktkp’ch, Kwmbwrw, Celzi… There had been a Rauwryhr family, a Locayl mining crew, a cadre of broken Chehnash security specialists and even a lone, withdrawn Ruibal.

 That pen had been filled and days of flight had followed.
-Then they’d been ushered from it into an even *bigger* pen full of even *more* captives, some from species that Gorg had never seen before or even heard of...
-And from there into the echoing belly of a truly cavernous ship devoted to one purpose: the mass transport of enormous numbers of meat slaves.
+Then they’d been ushered from it into an even *bigger* pen full of even *more* captives, some from species that Gorg had never seen before or even heard of...And from there into the echoing belly of a truly cavernous ship devoted to one purpose: the mass transport of enormous numbers of meat slaves.

 The Hunters never entered the pen.
 Even they knew that an angry mob of their captives could smash them individually.
 But they patrolled the outside with fusion scythes and pulse rifles and other, stranger weapons that Gorg’s oldest son Yurk thought looked *Human.*